 How to lose 3 Million Dollars

-Superman was not born on Krypton.
-He was born in a Jewish neighborhood of Cleveland in 1932.
-A timid 18-year old comic book writer named Jerry Siegel collaborated with his neighborhood pal and illustrator Jerry Shuster to come up with a science fiction comic called “The Reign of the Super-Man”.
+Contrary to popular belief, Superman was not born on Krypton.
+He was born in the Jewish neighborhood of Cleveland in 1932 when a timid 18-year old comic book writer named Jerry Siegel struck up a partnership with his neighborhood pal and illustrator Jerry Shuster to come up with a science fiction comic entitled “The Reign of the Super-Man”.
 The super being as first imagined was an interplanetary bad guy come to wreck havoc on earth.

 Cleveland: The Cradle and Keeper of Comics

-These days the Glenville neighborhood of Cleveland where Siegel and Shuster created the Man of Steel is a run-down African-American neighborhood.
-Yet Siegel’s home, where the All-American hero of epic strength and wholesome virtue was born still stands, surrounded by a white picket fence sporting the iconic Superman “S”.
+These days the Glenville neighborhood of Cleveland where Siegel and Shuster created the Man of Steel is a seedy, run-down neighborhood.
+Yet Siegel’s home, where the All-American hero was born, still stands, surrounded by a white picket fence sporting the iconic Superman “S”.

 Shuster’s home didn’t fare so well.
-It was torn down and replaced by the current non-descript residence.
+It was torn down and replaced.
 Nevertheless, the Glenville Development Corporation and the Siegel and Shuster Society erected a fence around the property displaying king-sized versions of the original color panels from Action Comics #1 featuring Superman.

 The Obsessive-Compulsive File Clerk

-Together, Crumb and Pekar changed the face of comics, taking an art form that had been focused exclusively on children and remaking it for adult readers.
+Together, Crumb and Pekar changed the face of comics, taking an art form that had been focused exclusively on children and remaking it for adults.
 Without their groundbreaking innovations, it’s unlikely that Matt Groenig and his edgy creation, The Simpsons would have been made into a popular television series.

 Harvey Pekar died in Cleveland Heights in 2010.
 Robert Crumb lives in the south of France.
 To date, three separate documentary films have been made about his life.